 Besides synthetic shirts, fleece is the fastest-drying material among all functional fabrics.
-It instantly makes you feel warm and it is easy to clean, it holds its shape, and it’s sometimes even (highly) elastic.
+It instantly makes you feel warm and it is easy to clean, it retains its shape, and it’s sometimes even (very) elastic.

 In the following, you’ll find out all you need to know about fleece, or more specifically, outdoor jackets made of fleece.
 Not every fleece jacket is the same, either.
 A few tips and tricks will guide you through the maze of fleece jackets and help you find the perfect one.

 Why get a fleece jacket?

 Have you ever asked yourself what kind of outdoor jacket you would need for warm, cold, dry, windy, and calm weather conditions?
 The most sensible answer would probably be a light windproof or softshell jacket, a weatherproof or hardshell jacket, a breathable or fleece jacket and a well-insulated down or synthetic jacket.
 Put these four jackets and you’d have year-round protection.